nodejs/admin/GITHUB_ORG_MANAGEMENT_POLICY.md

 added for a new repository even if it has been done before.

 The request must be approved by at least two TSC and two CommComm members and be open for a minimum of 7 days before landing.

+For GitHub Apps already used in the Org, or for secrets already used in other repositories in the Org, the request can be fast-tracked.
+To fast-track, add the `fast-track` label to the request, and leave a comment which must contain:
+a) a link showing how the GitHub App or the secret being requested is already in use, and b) ask for approvals to fast-track the request.
+Two members of either TSC or CommComm must approve the fast track request.
+Fast-tracked requests only need one approval from either TSC or CommComm is required, and the request must  remain open for 72 hours.

 If any objection is made, the request may be moved to a vote in each of the Technical Steering and Community Committees.
 If either the TSC or CommComm